TepNik/marketplace/docs/NftMarketplace.md

 event FeeTransferred(address feeReceiver, address token, uint256 amount)
 ```

-Event is emmited when fees of the marketplace were transferred.
+Event is emitted when fees of the marketplace were transferred.

 | Name | Type | Description |
 | ---- | ---- | ----------- |